Showing posts with label goats. Show all posts

 We rode to 1215 Rayburn Ave to the Guntersville Museum & Cultural Center (once the Rock Armory)

-The museum is a unique historical setting with permanent collections as well as current exhibits.
-The museum is free to visit it is open to the public Tuesday-Friday 10-4PM Saturday & Sunday 1-4PM.
+The museum is a unique historical setting featuring both permanent collections and current exhibits.
+The museum is free to visit and is open to the public Tuesday through Friday, 10:00 A.M.– 4:00 P.M., and Saturday and Sunday, 1:00 P.M.– 4:00 P.M.

-You are greeted by a curator of the museum, given a little history of the museum, and the location of each exhibit, and told you can visit all day if you want to.
+You are greeted by a museum curator, who provides a brief history of the museum, the location of each exhibit, and informs you that you are welcome to visit all day if you wish.

-There was a boat on display that represented all the activities that one can do on Lakes Guntersville.
+A boat was on display that represented all the activities one can do on Lake Guntersville.
 We saw Crusader, the Mechanical wonder Horse on which many a child had ridden.
-We saw a sign advertising "Bargains Days every Tues. and Wed.
-Adm "10 & 15 cents" including tax along with adjoining theater seats.
+We saw a sign advertising "Bargain Days every Tues and Wednesday.
+Adm "10 & 15 cents" including tax, along with adjoining theater seats.

-We saw an old spinning wheel, piano, trophy from Boat Race, wooden benches, a character readings machine, a fire hose cart, and a cardboard copy of Will Rodgers (He is the grandson of John Gunter, a namesake of Guntersville's).
+We saw an old spinning wheel, a piano, a trophy from the Boat Race, wooden benches, a character reading machine, a fire hose cart, and a cardboard cutout of Will Rogers (he is the grandson of John Gunter, a namesake of Guntersville's).

-The next rooms were TVA and the making of the land, This one is for the birds, a view of the past with Native American artifacts, local art, and famous sons and daughters of Guntersville.
+The next rooms were TVA and the making of the land.
+This one is for the birds, offering a glimpse into the past with Native American artifacts, local art, and notable sons and daughters of Guntersville.

-The grand room was a display about the life of Abraham Lincoln with a cardboard life-size statue of Abraham and a sculptured head inside a glass case.
+The grand room was a display about the life of Abraham Lincoln, featuring a cardboard, life-size statue of Abraham and a sculpted head inside a glass case.

-We stopped to visit the Culbert Cabin next door to the Guntersville Museum and across the street was the Guntersville Theater.
+We stopped to visit the Culbert Cabin, located next door to the Guntersville Museum, and across the street was the Guntersville Theater.

 Guntersville Theater

-Chicken Plate (3 chicken fingers, coleslaw, biscuits, Chocolate chip cookie, and a drink)
+Chicken Plate (3 chicken fingers, coleslaw, biscuits, a Chocolate chip cookie, and a drink)

 I shared a chicken dinner with Colonel Sanders at KFC